MartinPetrakiev/soft-uni-js-study/README.md

 # JS Path of SoftUni
-This repository contains apps created during my study at Software University - Bulgaria and some other additional.
+This repository contains apps created during my study in JS Path of Software University - Bulgaria and some other additional.